I’m a single parent – do I need life insurance?

 You don’t need an all-singing, all-dancing policy – even a small policy is better than nothing.
-And there are ways to cut the cost of your life insurance.

 Hannah Smith is a freelance financial journalist with a background in the trade press.
 She writes about personal finance, asset management and business for titles including Money Observer, Shares, FE Trustnet and MoneyWeek.